 Was it the makeup?

 Then what had become a largish red patch spread onto my cheek area.
 Now I became concerned!
 I could no longer cover this up with hair.
 Makeup did a pretty good job of concealing it, but it was getting worse.
-I started to experiment with different cosmetic products trying to get this condition to improve.
-I also eliminated cosmetic products one by one, eventually replacing every brand I used.
+I started to experiment with different cosmetic lines trying to get this condition to improve.
+I eliminated cosmetic products one by one, eventually replacing every brand I used.
 It seemed logical to me that something I was putting on my face was causing a reaction.

 The No-Makeup Experiment